wakattac/ComfyUI-AbstractImaGen/README.md

 ## Usage

 Add the "Abstract Image Generator (Seeded)" node to your workflow.
 Connect its `IMAGE` output to any node that accepts an image input (e.g., VAE Encode, Save Image).
+Create the latent with VAE Encode, then set your initial KSampler to 0.8-0.9 denoise.

 Adjust the various input parameters to control the generated image: